TristansCloud/stickleback-ml-morph/README.md

 cd stickleback-ml-morph
 ```

-## Optional Dependencies
+## Validating landmarks
-- imglab

 We reccomend using the [`browser version of imglab`](https://imglab.in/) to verify the .xml files of landmarks are properly placed on the images as a quality assurance step in your analysis.
-Low accuracy models may be training on improperly formatted landmarks.
+Low accuracy models may be training on improperly formatted landmarks (we have done this before..).
 The [`imglab`](https://github.com/davisking/dlib/tree/master/tools/imglab) tool is included in the `dlib 19.7.0` source code and can be installed locally.
 Please refer to the [`original repository`](https://github.com/davisking/dlib/tree/master/tools/imglab) for installation details and basic usage.

 ## Installation notes and general issues